 Alison Moore, MD, MPH, is a board-certified internal medicine doctor and geriatrician who specializes in caring for older adults.
 She provides primary care to patients, with an emphasis on health maintenance, disease prevention, and treatment of acute and chronic diseases and preservation of function.
 As a geriatrician, Dr. Moore aims to keep seniors healthy and high functioning as they transition through the stages of aging.
 Her expertise includes providing therapeutic and rehabilitative care for conditions or health concerns that are common among older adults, such as frailty, falls, incontinence, memory and cognitive problems, and medication-related side effects.
 She also has expertise in end of life care and advance care planning.

 Dr. Moore is a nationally recognized physician, scientist and educator in her field.
-As chief of the Division of Geriatrics and Gerontology in the Department of Medicine, she leads the division's efforts to establish excellence in clinical care, education, research, and community engagement.
+As chief of the Division of Geriatrics, Gerontology and Palliative Care in the Department of Medicine, she leads the division's efforts to establish excellence in clinical care, education, research, and community engagement.
 As a professor, Dr. Moore also lectures to students, residents, fellows, faculty, and the community on topics such as healthy aging, age-friendly health systems, and substance use.

 Her research over the past 20 years has focused on the epidemiology and health-related effects of alcohol and other substances among diverse populations; and developing and testing screening and brief interventions to reduce unhealthy alcohol use among older adults.
 She has led many research grants funded by the National Institute on Aging (NIA), the National Institute on Drug Abuse (NIDA) and the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 Some of her new research focuses on how technology can assist older adults to remain independent.